marcocrowe/data-analytics-project-template/docs/code-style-guide.md

 flags = 0b_0011_1111_0100_1110
 ```

-If specifying a numeric type (binary, octal, hexadecimal) use lowercase
-`b`, `o`, `x` to avoid confusion with numbers like `0` and `8`
+If specifying a numeric type (binary, octal, hexadecimal) use lowercase `b`, `o`, `x` to avoid confusion with numbers like `0` and `8`

 [References](./../references/readme.md)

 ---
-**Template footnote**
+**Template footnote:**

 This project started from the template <https://github.com/markcrowe-com/data-analytics-project-template>.
 Permission is granted to reproduce for personal and educational use only.
 Commercial copying, hiring, lending is prohibited.
 In all cases this notice must remain intact.
-Author [Mark Crowe](https://github.com/markcrowe-com/) Copyright &copy; 2021, All rights reserved.
+Template Author [Mark Crowe](https://github.com/markcrowe-com/) Copyright &copy; 2021, All rights reserved.